lilac-galaxy/lilacs-vts-tracker/README.md

 # lilacs-vts-tracker
-A VTube Studio face tracker plugin for linux built on top of google's mediapipe.
+A VTube Studio camera-based face tracker plugin for linux built on top of google's mediapipe.

 Mediapipe face landmarker model attained from google via